Ankuraxz/Automatic-Face-Sketching/README.md

 # Automatic-Face-Sketching
-A Face Sketching Application, that detects face and draws sketch using Open CV
+A Face Sketching Application, that detects face and draws sketch using Open CV and python

 ## LIVE SKETCHING